peterhubina/tip-calculator/README.md

 # Tip Calculator App
 With this app you can calculate your tip amount.
-Used technologies: HTML5, CSS3, Javascript.
+Used technologies: HTML5, CSS3, Sass, Javascript.

 This is a solution to the [Tip calculator app challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/tip-calculator-app-ugJNGbJUX).